Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 SEMI-STABLE PARTICLES:

 Semi-stable particles are particles that are stable inside some atomic nuclei but which become unstable when ejected from a nucleus.
-An example of a semi-stable nuclear particle is a neutron, which in some isotopes has a half life of billions of years but which when ejected from an atomic nucleus spontaneously decays with a half life of about 15 minutes.
-There are other semi-stable nuclear particles such as mesons, that have shorter half lives.
+An example of a semi-stable nuclear particle is a neutron, which within some isotope nuclei has a half life of billions of years but which when ejected from an atomic nucleus spontaneously decays with a half life of about 11 minutes.
+There are other semi-stable nuclear particles, such as mesons, that have much shorter half lives.

 NUCLEUS:

-An atomic nucleus consists of an aggregation of stable and semi-stable sub-atomic particles.
+An atomic nucleus consists of an aggregation of stable and semi-stable particles.
 Some atomic nuclei, such as helium-4, are extremely stable.
 Other atomic nuclei are unstable and may have very short half lives.
-Some atomic isotopes have decay paths that release as much as 25 MeV per decay.
-The energy release may be via kinetic energy and/or photons.
+Some atomic isotopes have simple decay paths that release as much as 25 MeV per decay.
+A nuclear fission process may release over 200 MeV per fissioning atom.
+The energy release may be via decay product particle kinetic energy and/or photons.
+Most nuclear reactions proceed by emission of a particle with kinetic energy and/or radiant energy at every step.
+A few nuclear reactions are endothermic and only proceed in a high radiation or high particle kinetic energy environment.
+An example of such a reaction is:

 ATOMS: